The 10 Most Dangerous Cities In Oklahoma For 2022

-We're not talking about the kind of problems that give Ada's hometown hero, Black Shelton, sad lyrics for his country songs.
-We're talking about the kind of danger that has landed the state as the tenth most dangerous state in the country.
-And, folks, the breakdown begins in the state's most dangerous cities.
-Yes, this flyover state definitely has its fair share of dangerous places, and those places are where you'll find the most crime.
-So, if you're looking to move to tornado alley, we suggest you take a look at RoadSnacks' list of the most dangerous places in Oklahoma for 2022.
+We’re not talking about the kind of problems that give Ada’s hometown hero, Blake Shelton, sad lyrics for his country songs.
+We’re talking about the kind of danger that has landed Oklahoma as the 8th most dangerous state in the country.

 1. Tulsa